Certified Medical Assistant

-Performs duties under direction of the Director of Nursing to assist in examination and treatment of patients.
-Under general supervision, makes interpretations and exercises some discretion in routine situations
+Performs duties under direction of the Clinical Coordinator to assist in examination and treatment of patients.
+Under general supervision and exercises some discretion in routine situations.

 Provide direct patient care with utmost customer service, compassion, and integrity to patients/clients in a clinic setting.